koenrane/KR-new-site/content/the-catastrophic-convergence-conjecture.md

 > Unaligned goals tend to have _catastrophe-inducing optimal policies_ because of power-seeking incentives.

 "But what about the Blackwell-optimal policy for Tic-Tac-Toe?
 These agents aren't taking over the world now".
-The CCC is talking about agents optimizing a reward function in the real world (or, for generality, in another sufficiently complex multiagent environment).
+The CCC is talking about agents optimizing a reward function in the real world (or, for generality, in another sufficiently complex multi-agent environment).

 _Edit_: The initial version of this post talked about "outer alignment"; I changed this to just talk about _alignment_, because the outer/inner alignment distinction doesn't feel relevant here.
 What matters is how the AI's policy impacts us; what matters is [_impact alignment_](/non-obstruction-motivates-corrigibility).